floverfelt/floverfelt.github.io/_posts/2022-04-08-mass-effect-3-review.md

 Akin to the central plot, the plotline of Cerberus really frustrated me.
 The long-and-short of it is: They're evil now!

 This is so much less interesting than the way they were portrayed in Mass Effect 2.
 In ME2, they're a shadowy semi-terrorist organization who, in some ways, try to do good in the galaxy.
 They have a real utilitarian, "ends justify the means" attitude, but they aren't wholesale evil.
+Many of the Illusive Man's actions are semi-altruistic in ME2 - reviving Shephard, saving the colonies from the Collectors, trying to establish communication with the Geth (DLC).

+This almost completely rewritten in Mass Effect 3, largely for the worse.